Mitchell County Hospital Health Systems - Long Term Care Unit in Beloit, KS

 Pros

-• pro The doctors, nurses, CNAs, and support staff were very competent, thorough, compassionate, and gentle.
+• pro The doctors, nurses, CNAs, and support staff are described as competent, thorough, compassionate, and gentle.

-• pro The nursing staff was extraordinary and very kind.
+• pro The nursing staff is extraordinary and very kind.

-• pro The hospital is a great small-town facility with competent physicians and excellent nursing staff.
+• pro It is a great small-town hospital with competent physicians and excellent nursing staff.

-• pro The staff were nice and provided fast services.
+• pro The staff are nice and provide fast services.

 Cons

-• pro The on-call doctor (Dr. Meroza) was rude and in the room for only a few minutes.
+• pro The on-call doctor was rude and short, not spending much time with the patient.

-• pro The DON (Jan) was described as unprofessional and sarcastic, offering little helpful response.
+• pro The DON was described as unprofessional and unhelpful, with a sarcastic attitude.

-• pro An LPN was accused of HIPAA violations for taking photos of patients and sharing them, and for discussing patients at family gatherings.
+• pro An LPN was accused of violating HIPAA by taking and sharing patient photos.

 Review